samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 If everything is working well, we should get `PONG` as a reply in the shell.

-When we issued `redis-cli ping`, we invoked the `redis-cli` executable follow by a command name, `ping`.
+When we issued `redis-cli ping`, we invoked the `redis-cli` executable followed by a command name, `ping`.
 A command name and its arguments are sent to the Redis instance running on `localhost:6379` for it to be processed and send a reply.

 The host and port of the instance can be changed.
 Use the `--help` option to check all the commands that can be used with `redis-cli`: